aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 ## Acknowledgement

-I would like to thank Seong-hoon "Tokigun" Kang who helped me a lot working with the specification.
+Thanks to Puzzlet Chung for coming up with the language.

 ## Links